10 best uses of American Airlines miles: Visit Europe, Hawaii, the Caribbean and more

 This is by far one of my favorite awards with American Airlines miles.

 7. Deals to Australia or New Zealand

-Be aware that non-stop flights to Australia are scarce at best.
+Be aware that nonstop flights in premium cabins to Australia are scarce at best.
 But if you’re willing to connect in Fiji or Tahiti, you have a much better chance of piecing together an award.
-I suppose there are worse things in life than having a layover in Tahiti.
+There are worse things in life than having a layover in Tahiti.

 8. Anywhere in Africa

 Here’s the best example of American Airlines’ zone-based pricing — all of Africa is one region.
 If you haven’t noticed, Africa is big, so take advantage.